 What happens if you don’t have home insurance?

-There are a few issues that can arise if you don’t have home insurance.
-If you have a mortgage, keeping a policy in place is likely a requirement of your loan agreement.
-When they find out you’re no longer covered by your previous insurance company, they may find a new insurer on your behalf, which could be much more expensive.
+If you have a mortgage or other home loan, keeping a policy in place is likely a requirement of your loan agreement.
+Your lender will be notified of policy renewals and cancellations.
+If you fail to purchase coverage or let it lapse, your company may buy a policy on your behalf.
+This is called force-placed insurance and it is generally more expensive and provides less coverage than a policy you would purchase on your own.
 Alternatively, the lender could send your mortgage into default since not having a policy would be a violation of your loan agreement.

 Do you need homeowners insurance at closing?

-Yes, if you’re getting a mortgage, you’ll need to provide proof of your policy at the time of closing.
+Yes, if you have a mortgage or other home loan, homeowners insurance is typically required at closing.
 You can either bring a copy of the policy to closing or send it ahead of time.
-Your lender will help you navigate the process to make sure everything is received in time — otherwise, your closing could be delayed.
+Your insurance company or agency might even send the documents directly to your mortgage lender.
+Your lender and insurance agent should help you navigate the process to make sure everything is received in time — otherwise, your closing could be delayed.